Bio

 Prior Academic Roles

-• Health Economist at the University of Heidelberg / Germany, Mannheim Institute of Public Health, Social and Preventive Medicine (2007-2016)
+• Health Economist at the University of Heidelberg / Germany, Mannheim Institute of Public Health, Social Preventive Medicine (2007-2016)

 • Member of Scientific Course Committee, Postgraduate Program in Pharmaceutical Medicine, responsible for courses in health economics and innovation management at the University of Duisburg-Essen / Germany (2005-2008); before that, founding member of Scientific Course Committee, Postgraduate Program in Pharmaceutical Medicine, and Member of Faculty of Medicine, University of Witten/Herdecke / Germany (1996-2005)